 These costs are going to include authentication, local services, and bank fees.
 If you are applying to certain banks in Mauritius, you’ll also need to work with an introducer (that is licensed in Mauritius) to facilitate your application.

 To summarize, the raw cost of opening a personal account remotely can range from $725 on the low end to $3,315 on the high end.
 And opening a business bank account remotely can cost even more, between $1,075 and $4,315.

 Keep in mind that these are only rough estimates.
 For a more accurate estimate, you’ll first need to decide which bank to apply to and then determine the cost of their requirements.

-If the bank rejects your application, you could be out $1000+ and have to go through the opening process all over again (at a different bank).
-That means, you could end up having to pay all of these costs twice.
+If the bank rejects your application, you could be out $1000+.
+What’s worse, is you will have to go through the opening process all over again (at a different bank).
+That means you could end up having to pay all of these costs twice.
 So, be careful.

 Alternatively, given the potential costs, you might want to consider skipping remote opening altogether and open an account in person instead.
 This will increase your chances and provide many more options to choose from.